National Debate Coaches Association National Championships

 As far as other speech events, I value creativity, manner of speaking, charisma, and if you are the one person I remembered specifically as best in the round.

-I have been coaching & judging for 15+ years, primarily in Congress, Original Oratory, & Informative Speaking, though I have experience with any/all events.
-I'm a coach at Flintridge Preparatory & The Westridge School, and Curriculum Director of OO/Info at the Institute for Speech & Debate (ISD).
+I have been in/around speech & debate for 20 years; I competed in HS & college & have been coaching ever since.
+I am a coach at Flintridge Preparatory & The Westridge School, and Curriculum Director of OO/Info at the Institute for Speech & Debate (ISD).
 I believe that the Speech & Debate events are far more complementary than we acknowledge, & that they’re all working toward the same pedagogical goals.
 Because debate is constantly changing, I value versatility & a willingness to adapt.

 PF: I'd rather not need to read any docs/evidence in order to decide how I'm voting, but if it comes down to that, I will (begrudgingly) scrutinize your evidence.
 Feel free to run any experimental/non-traditional arguments you want, but please make these decisions IN GOOD FAITH.
 Don't shoehorn theory in where it doesn't apply & don't run it manipulatively.
 I am admittedly not techy-tech girl, but I am always listening comprehensively & flowing.